yann-dubrana/mapbox-svelte/README.md

+/!\ This is not a great version, not sure if any type of source is supported. mapbow-svelte-5 based on runes is on the way. /!\

 ## Svelte MapBox

 A simple, lightweight, and flexible Svelte wrapper for MapBox.
 It's designed to be as simple as possible to use, and to be as flexible as possible to use.